sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

 > There are several types of network sockets:
 - **Datagram Sockets** also known as connection-less sockets, use the User Datagram Prototol (UDP) - npm `dgram`.

 - **Stream sockets** also know as connection-oriented sockets, use the Tramission Control Protocoo (TCP) - npm 'net', Stream Control Transmission Protocol (SCTP), Datagram Congestion Control Protocol (DCCP).
-These sockets provide a bidirectional, reliable, sequenced, and unduplicated flow of data with no record boundaries.
+These sockets provide a bidirectional, reliable, sequenced, and unduplicated flow of data with *no record boundaries*.

 - **Raw socket** (or raw **IP sockets**) are typically available in routers and other networking equipment (e.g. IPG100 device).
 These sockets are nomally datagram-oriented, although their exact characteristics depend on the interface provided by the protocol.
 Raw sockets are not use by most applications.
 They're provided *to support the development of the new protocols* and *to provide access to more esoteric facilities of existing protocols.*